 Pioneering a New Way of Information Distribution

-Not only was BoatTEST a pioneer media on the Internet – which at the time many people thought was a flash in the pan, or would only be used by the rich, or the poor, or just used for email – it was also a pioneer in streaming video and Internet product content distribution.
+Not only was BoatTEST a pioneering media on the Internet – which at the time many people thought was a flash in the pan, or would only be used by the rich, or the poor, or just used for email – it was also a pioneer in streaming video and Internet product content distribution.
 While other websites discovered e-commerce and published pictures of girls in bikinis for high traffic numbers, BoatTEST stuck with its core mission – providing solid information about boats so that consumers could make educated decisions.

 YouTube Changes the Internet

-YouTube did not go live until 2006, and by that time about 50% of the U.S. households had broadband.
-Immediately, BoatTEST put all of its videos on this new, world-wide outlet and doubled the number of people watching its videos.
+YouTube did not go live until 2006, and by that time, about 50% of the U.S. households had broadband.
+Immediately, BoatTEST put all of its videos on this new, worldwide outlet and doubled the number of people watching its videos.